Are These Cancer-Preventing Habits A Part Of Your Routine? (Because They Should Be)

 Sure, you've heard that antioxidant-rich berries can help reduce your cancer risk, but have you heard that fiber can also help in a big way?

-To increase your intake of dietary fiber (hint: men need at least 38 grams per day while women need at least 25 grams), be sure to add plenty of these high-fiber foods to every meal of the day:
+To increase your intake of dietary fiber, be sure to add plenty of these high-fiber foods to every meal of the day:

 - Whole grains